Skip to main content

 At this time, nursing programs were primarily limited to learning how to perform basic skills and neglected the involvement of science.
 Programs initially required one year of training and education, which was then increased to two, and then three years.
 Nursing was seen as a "calling", rather than a professional career option, or a respected member of the health care team.

-As the medical needs of the Civil War increased, in 1869, the American Medical Association (AMA) encouraged hospitals to implement a nursing education program to increase the supply of nurses.
+As post-Civil War medical needs increased, in 1869, the American Medical Association (AMA) encouraged hospitals to implement a nursing education program to increase the supply of nurses.
 The AMA also recommended that these programs emphasize religion and integrate it into nursing.

 Nursing Licensure Implemented in All Existing States by 1921